DonnaYoung.org

 By the time your child has mastered alphabetizing to the second letter, you should bring the dictionary into some of your weekly lessons.
 It is not necessary to buy a children's dictionary for this, alternately, it does not hurt to use one either.
-You may already have a good dictionary at your home.
+You might already have a good dictionary at your home.
 If you do not have a good dictionary then get one.
-It can be a paperback or hardback, what ever your budget allows.
+The dictionary can be either paperback or hardback.
 If you have the means, try to get a paperback dictionary for each child.
-In a paperback, look at the print and make sure it is printed well instead of having smudgy letters.
+(Tip: When choosing a paperback dictionary, open it and look at the print to make sure that it is printed well instead of having smudgy letters.)

 Start by having the child open the dictionary in the middle and be sure to say, "Open your dictionary in the middle."
 Ask him what letter the words begin with on the page that he opened.
 Have him close the book and open it several times in the middle of the book.
 This is just to show him that he does not start at the beginning of the dictionary to find a word that starts with T. Other times have him open the dictionary in the front or near the back and do the same "What letter does the words begin with" each time.